Kayli/logspub/dev-messaging.md

 ## kafka

 - typical components
+  - broker
-  - broker, producer, consumer
+    - expose producer and consumer apis
-- kafka 'server', 'broker','node', 'storage node' all refer to the same concept and are synonyms
+    - kafka 'broker', 'server', 'node', 'storage node' all refer to the same concept and are synonyms
+  - producer
+  - consumer

 - preserves immutable log of events
   - retention time can be configured based on number, size or ttl of objects

 - kafka connect
   - provides ecosystem of pluggable connectors
   - kafka connectors: